jupyterlab/jupyterlab/tutorial/css.md

 Thus, the general naming of CSS classes is of the form `jp-WidgetName-semanticChild`.

-Forth, some CSS classes are used to modify the state of a widget:
+Fourth, some CSS classes are used to modify the state of a widget:

 * `jp-mod-active`: applied to elements in the active state
 * `jp-mod-hover`: applied to elements in the hover state